G'day! 'Neighbours' celebrates 40 years... but who wrote its classic theme tune?

 To give the piece a truly Australian stamp, they asked one of country’s best-known singers to take on the vocals.
 Barry Crocker, who was interviewed recently on BBC Radio 2, admitted it was a last-minute request and he simply ‘popped round to Tony and Jackie’s’ to give it a go late one evening.
 That demo went down so well with Watson it was used as the theme tune from the beginning, when Neighbours made its debut on Channel Seven (the show would actually be axed in a matter of months, before being picked up by Channel Ten the following year).

 Crocker’s version of the theme was freshened up later in the 1980s, then replaced in 1992 with a brand new arrangement featuring lead vocals by Greg Hind.
 The change took a bit of getting used to for those who had been watching from the start, but remained with the show until 1998.
-Since then a further six versions have graced the opening and closing titles; that includes the current (and final) version, which is sung by fomer cast member and recording artist Bonnie Anderson.
+Since then a further seven versions have graced the opening and closing titles; that includes the current (and final) version, which is sung by Chris Sebastian, a former contestant on The Voice in Australia.

-Anderson’s version made its debut in 2020 and was arranged by the show’s composer and music supervisor Jamie Messenger.
-The brief from producers was relatively open, as he tells me.
+Sebastian’s version made its debut in 2023 and was arranged by the show’s composer and music supervisor Jamie Messenger.
+The version before that was sung by Bonnie Anderson, and the brief from producers for that version was relatively open, as he told me back in 2022 when I spoke to him ahead of the show's finale on Channel 5.

 ‘All they wanted was a fresh, more modern version.
 The only thing they did specify was getting Bonnie involved on the vocal, which was lovely because she was part of the show at the time.
 I guess her voice guided me… I wanted quite a joyful, upbeat version, which is why I went with the feel of the track, and it took quite a while to work out what chords to put in.
 Obviously the melody is the melody, but you can put different chords onto it to give it a slightly different flavour.
 I tried lots of different combinations of chord progressions under there.
 Also, it is such an old-school sounding tune, the original, and I didn’t want it to sound daggy!
 So to add that modern flair, but keep that original tune was a bit of a challenge, but I was really happy with the end result.’